ember-learn/guides-source/guides/v3.6.0/tutorial/ember-cli.md

 [https://github.com/ember-learn/super-rentals](https://github.com/ember-learn/super-rentals)
 for a working example of the completed app.

-You can install the latest version of `ember-cli` by following the [Quick Start](../../getting-started/quick-start/#toc_install-ember) guide "Installing Ember" section.
+You can install the latest version of `Ember CLI` by following the [Quick Start](../../getting-started/quick-start/#toc_install-ember) guide "Installing Ember" section.